 Preschools and private grade schools would rather not be viewed as daycare repositories.
 Parental involvement may be one of the biggest differentiators between private and public schools.
 Remember, the cost of raising many children is not just the money.
 It's also the time.

-What If My Child Doesn’t Get In To Preschool or Private Grade School?
+What If My Child Doesn't Get In To Preschool or Private Grade School?

 However, to hedge against not getting into any preschool or private grade school, apply to public schools as well.
 Public schools can't deny you admission.
 Therefore, your child will always be guaranteed a spot if you apply.
 If you live in a area with highly-rated public schools, even better.